beequeue/developers-sky-com/README.md

 "link": "A link (if available) to the talk website", "date": "The date of your talk",
 "description": "A description of your talk that appears inside the panel.
-This should be written in HTML inside these quotes", "video": "An embedded link to the video of your talk (preferably YouTube).
-If no video is available, please include the same image link that you use for your 'image' (Please avoid this option if possible).", "image": "A thumbnail image for your talk that will appear in the tile, preferably in the ratio 16:9"
+This should be written in HTML inside these quotes", "videoType": "The type of your video.
+Use 'youtube' or '{other provider}' "video": "YouTube: Please include only the link provided with your 'emdeded' code.
+You do not need to provide the iframe information.
+Other Provider: Please provide the embedded code for your video, with the following styling: "style='width:100%;height:515px'"", "image": "A thumbnail image for your talk that will appear in the tile, preferably in the ratio 16:9"
 ```